Most people know dashboards are important. What they don’t know is how easy it is to mess up the UX design.

 Shopify’s dashboard checks all the right boxes: making valuable KPIs easy to read, providing users the ability to drill down into the data, and keeping the visuals pleasingly minimalistic.

 Of course, the idea of important information is relative.

-The chief technology officer doesn’t have much use for the click through rates of the latest Adwords campaign, while the success of the demand generation manager is defined by those numbers.
+The chief technology officer doesn’t have much use for the click-through rates of the latest Adwords campaign, while the success of the demand generation manager is defined by those numbers.

-So before you design a single ting, you need to understand what information your audience wants.
+So before you design a single thing, you need to understand what information your audience wants.
 That means knowing the goals your users are trying to achieve and the series of steps they take to accomplish them.

 That’s why we always start with research.